ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/07-deletion.md

 There is however a bigger problem with our code above.
 When we remove keys we reduce the size of the hash table, but we haven't actually changed the number of occupied slot.
 Instead we turned a slot from having a value into a tombstone.
-So, the variable `size` -- which is the number $N$ of key/value pairs -- does not say how many slots are actually occupied.
+So, the variable `size` -- which is the number $n$ of key/value pairs -- does not say how many slots are actually occupied.

 If we are very unlucky we might end up in a table that has a nice load factor, but where almost all slots are tombstones.
 But the table doesn't know this, so it will not try to resize and instead we will get a drop in performance.